vendidero/woocommerce-germanized/readme.txt

 * WooCommerce Product Bundles

 = Tested WooCommerce Themes =
-By default, Germanized works with every WooCommerce theme.
+By default, Germanized works with *every WooCommerce theme*.
 Some themes may need adjustments due to not using WooCommerce standards hooks or styles.
 Within our professional version we've tested certain third-party WooCommerce themes to ensure better compatibility with Germanized for WooCommerce:

 * Flatsome
 * Enfold